bertelschmitt/multistreamYOLO/MultiDetect.md

 # MultiDetect.py

-MultiDetect.py started as a quick and dirty test-bench to validate multi-stream YOLO, and it (d)evolved into a ~2,000 lines monster that can show multiple YOLO streams on multiple (or one) monitor, it can record video automatically when a desired object is detected, it can even audibly alert the bored operator.
+MultiDetect.py started as a quick and dirty test-bench to validate multi-stream YOLO, and it (d)evolved into a >2,000 lines monster that can show multiple YOLO streams on multiple (or one) monitor, it can record video automatically when a desired object is detected, it can even audibly alert the bored operator.
+MultiDetect.py has been written in pure python 3.7.
+It also works in 3.8.
+To run, it requires [the modified YOLO object in this repo](/2_Training/src/keras_yolo3/polo.py) and a working CUDA installation

 ## The Master process
-The main process launches the video processes after it has parsed the configuration file.
-That done, it acts as a common switchboard to facilitate communication with and between the video_processes.
+The main process parses the configuration file, and launches the video processes with their chunk of the configuration settings.
+That done, master acts as a common switchboard to facilitate communication with and between the video_processes.
+This is done via queues.
 The master process also maintains a rudimentary GUI status window.
 The demise of a video process will be announced on the master panel.
 If all video processes are dead, the master will exit also.

 ## The video_process(es)
-Each of the YOLO streams is handled by a completely independent Python process.
+Each of the YOLO streams is handled by a completely independent python process.
 You can launch as many processes as you desire, and as your hardware can stomach.
 The video process is, not surprisingly, called video_process().
-It grabs video frames from a webcam, file, or on-line stream, it runs the video frames through a YOLO model specified by you, it then goes on to display, and optionally store the results in a video file.
+It grabs video frames from a webcam, a file, or an on-line stream.
+It runs the video frames through a YOLO model specified by you, it then goes on to display the video, and optionally store the results in a file.
-Using the modded YOLO class ([**more on that in its description**](https://github.com/bertelschmitt/multistreamYOLO/blob/master/MultiYOLO.md)), the video_process can use a dedicated GPU as specified in **FLAGS.run_on_gpu**, and/or it will run on a fraction of a GPU as specified in **gpu_memory_fraction**.
+Using the modded YOLO class ([**more on that in its description**](/MultiYOLO.md)), the video_process can use a dedicated GPU as specified in **FLAGS.run_on_gpu**, and/or it will run on a fraction of a GPU as specified in **gpu_memory_fraction**.
 There is no bounds checking.
 The process will crash if the GPU, or the total of claimed GPU memory are out of bounds.
 Be aware that each video_process will initialize and maintain its own copy of the YOLO class, and can require around 2.5 G of main memory each.
 With multiple streams, that can quickly add up.
-When memory gets too tight, a videoprocess can abort.
+When memory gets too tight, a video process can abort.
 MultiDetect.py may crash ignominiously when memory-starved.
 The process will run forever unless stopped by the operator, or if an unrecoverable error occurs.

 ![You can have as many processes as your GPU can stomach](/Utils/Screenshots/MD-arch2.png)

 ## Process communication
 The master communicates with the processes, and the processes can communicate with each other through queues.
-Communication takes place via a standardized command block, which is a dictionary, structured as follows:
+Communication takes place via a standardized command block, a dictionary, structured as follows:

 **{'To': To, 'From': From , 'Command': Command, 'Args': {‘Arg1’:arg, ‘Arg2’:arg …. }}**